Stats

 Bye worked on PSMetadataLib

-4h 52m • about 1 month ago
+4h 52m • 3 months ago

 So I decided to downsize what this project should be for this summer at least.
 I'm going to focus on building a library that can at least scan a PlayStation 3's hard drive for games which should make it shockingly easier to ship.
 I started writing classes to represent different content types like Games and themes and stuff.
 You give it a directory as input and it can just grab all the information from it, including if (say for a disc game) there's bonus content available.
 So far I'm dealing with the case of Game that shipped on a disc that contains another game on the disc, and im surprised to say I actually got something working.
 I've been able to build--directly into the library--a way to get information about a specific game and find more data about it.
 In my example image you can see it's pulling the game's name from the main game folder (PARAM.SFO) and information about the package (an installer file on PS3) contained in the PKGDIR subfolder, and spit it out into a compact list.